Hello there! 👋🏻 I'm Jon Schneider, a software developer 👨🏻💻 living in Michigan, USA. 🇺🇸

 I made ClipEmoji.com to solve a problem I would frequently encounter where, when on my computer 💻 and typing some free-form text, I would want to insert a particular emoji. 😁

 Mobile phones 📱 have emoji built into their on-screen keyboards, and some chat applications 💬 for desktop PCs 🖥 have a way to search for and insert an emoji into a post using the mouse 🖱.
-When doing something like entering text into a document, though, desktop PCs still don't have a great way to quickly insert an emoji into the text. 🙁
+When doing something like entering text into a document, though, desktop PCs at one time didn't have an efficient way to quickly insert an emoji into the text. 😐

 ClipEmoji.com was designed to help in this situation! 💁 Just type the emoji you want into the search field -- just a few characters of the name or description generally works -- and ClipEmoji immediately shows you the matching emoji.
 Then just click the one you want to copy it to the clipboard 📋, switch back to the app where you're composing text, and paste!